-In this document, Wi-Fi access refers to a WLAN access to EPC, either trusted (S2a interface) or untrusted (S2b interface), as defined in 3GPP TS 23.402 [6].
+In this document, Wi-Fi access refers to a WLAN access to EPC, via untrusted access interface (S2b interface), as defined in 3GPP TS 23.402 [6].
+The trusted access (S2a interface) is not covered in this document.

-The scope includes the following aspects:
+The content includes the following aspects:

-- IMS basic capabilities and supplementary services for telephony [Chapter 2] - Real-time media negotiation, transport, and codecs [Chapter 3] - Wi-Fi radio and (evolved) packet core capabilities [Chapter 4] - Functionality that is relevant across the protocol stack and subsystems [Chapter 5].
+- IMS basic capabilities and supplementary services for telephony [Chapter 2] - Real-time media negotiation, transport, and codecs [Chapter 3] - Wi-Fi radio and (evolved) packet core capabilities [Chapter 4] - Functionality that is relevant across the protocol stack and subsystems [Chapter 5] - Additional features that need to be implemented for the UEs and networks that wish to support Circuit Switched (CS) coverage [Annex A] - UE configuration to provide all necessary information to connect to, and receive voice service and SMS from, a specific IMS telephony operator [Annex B].